 - Attend a crazy concert at the Trafford Cricket Ground!

-Castlefield is also the quietest suburb to stay in Manchester, where you can have a slower and more relaxed pace of life, surrounded by flower-decked canal boats!
-This is because the neighborhood was proclaimed the UK’s first Urban Heritage Park in 1982, which safeguarded canals and transformed it into a largely traffic-free haven.
-Simply perfect in my opinion!
+Castlefield is also the quietest area to stay in Manchester, where you can have a slower and more relaxed pace of life, surrounded by flower-decked canal boats!

 Get some well-deserved relaxation at the winner of the Leading Hotel of the Year award in 2019!
 This 5-star luxury hotel is a proper lifestyle destination, offering a new standard of service, stunning suites with breathtaking city views, a health spa, entertaining areas, and outdoor space… what more do you need?